jpegleg/file_encryption_AES256/README.md

 ## Nonces

 The rust version has a stronger nonce, but both versions use a unix epoch nanoseconds truncated, combined with random bits.
-This is an area of security risk, but also a neat feature.
+This is an area of security risk in some msituations, but also a neat feature.
 The files contain time data at the start of the ciphertext.

+The python version nonce has more time data than the rust version as it is truncated effectiely to the second, but less randomness with only two random bytes.
+The rust version nonce has less time data, effectively to the minute in nanoseconds, and 8 random bytes.
+The rust version is an overall stronger nonce because of the 8 bytes of randomness vs the two bytes of randomness.
+Even though
+The rust version has a minute span (window for collision) with 2^64 possible random values, vs the python nonce with a second span (window for collision) and 2^16 random values.

 ## Key material